cmugpi/cmugpi.github.io/topics/terminal-usage/initial-setup/index.md

 </div>
 <div class="ui bottom attached active tab segment" data-tab="osx">

 Congratulations!
-Your OS has a built-in terminal (Terminal.app), so you don't need to download anything.
-You might consider looking at one of the other terminals for OS X like [iTerm2][iterm2] if you want cooler features like better color support, easier theming, vertical splits, advanced `tmux` integration, and more.
+Your OS has a built-in terminal (Terminal.app), so you do not need to download anything.
+You might consider looking at one of the other terminals for OS X like [iTerm2][iterm2] if you want cooler features like better color support, easier theming, vertical splits, `tmux` integration, and more.

 </div>